Support for Research and Practice

 - Proposal narrative (maximum 500 words).
 Effective narratives include:

-- An introductory framework about how this project/research fits into your practice
+- An introductory framework about how this project/research fits into your practice and work at RISD.
+There are various types of research and this grant is open to different approaches and goals.

-- Description of how you will go about this work in a way that attests to the feasibility of your project.
+- Description of how you will achieve this work during the grant period in a way that attests to the feasibility of your project.

 - Budget request: include materials, equipment, rentals, travel, fabrication, services, other related expenses, and in-kind or other contributions.